These all-natural, DIY cleaning products will help you keep toxic chemicals out of your house and reduce your family’s exposure.

-The Mr. and I got into a big discussion over organic vs not organic, chemicals, clean living, etc. Reading things like Skinny Bitch, watching videos such as The Toxic Baby and Robyn O’Brien on TEDtalks and thinking about all of the chemicals we’re exposed to nowadays that our grandparents never knew makes me want to go find a cabin in the woods somewhere and become a hermit.
+Reading things like Skinny Bitch, watching videos such as The Toxic Baby and Robyn O’Brien on TEDtalks and thinking about all of the chemicals we’re exposed to nowadays that our grandparents never knew is one of the reasons we homestead.

 I bought white duct tape to cover the markings and logos on my spray bottles (you could easily use the spray bottles for cleaning agents you already have) and labeled them with a sharpie.
 I created three different cleaning agents: one for dusting, one for all-purpose cleaning and one for windows.
 See below for the recipes: